writechoiceorg/rocketlawyer/pages/comparing-integration-options-alt-ver.md

 ### Conclusion

 Both integration options offer distinct advantages depending on your business needs and technical resources.
-The **Embedded UX** is ideal for partners seeking a quick, efficient, and low-maintenance integration, while **Building Your Own UX** is perfect for those who require a fully customized and controlled user experience.
+The **Embedded UX** is ideal for partners seeking a quick, efficient, and low-maintenance integration, while **Build Your Own UX** is perfect for those who require a fully customized and controlled user experience.
 Assess your resources, time, and customization needs to select the integration path that best suits your goals.